l3dlp-sandbox/kikofernandez.github.io/_pages/index.md

 ## **May 2019**

+* I am a member of the [programme committee of the AGERE'19 workshop, co-located with SPLASH](https://2019.splashcon.org/home/agere-2019)

 * I will present our accepted ECOOP paper at the ABS workshop (Amsterdam) on May 14.

 ## **April 2019**